Meghana157/Optimization-of-heart-disease-prediction-using-machine-learning-techniques/README.md

 ---

 ## Results
-The finalized model demonstrated the highest accuracy among the tested algorithms and is deployed for real-time predictions.
+The finalized model, Random Forest, achieved the highest accuracy of 90% among the tested algorithms and is deployed for real-time predictions.

 ---